Be a part of this High Sierra back country base camp and lodge that supports the JMT/PCT hikers and their trail adventures!

 We provide three meals a day, seven days a week.
 You will be asked to participate in keeping the break room clean and doing your meal dishes.

-We provide free access to the laundry, including wash and dry.
+We provide free access to the laundry, including washer and dryer.

 The employee is charged $13.50 a day, ($95.00 a week) for room and board.

-There is no charge for propane or other utilities.
+There is no charge for propane or other utilities, and there is no commute to work!

 Employee housing can be anywhere from a Tiny House, RV trailer or Yosemite styled large tent cabin.